AdaCore/gnatstudio/docs/users_guide/main_window.rst

   .. index:: project view; absolute paths

-  You chose whether to see the absolute path names for the directories or paths relative to the location of the project by using the local settings menu :menuselection:`Show absolute paths` of the :guilabel:`Project` view.
+  You choose whether to see the absolute path names for the directories or paths relative to the location of the project by using the local settings menu :menuselection:`Show absolute paths` of the :guilabel:`Project` view.
 In all cases, the tooltip displayed when the mouse hovers over a